Share this Article

 "If you are showing negative income and we can’t add back certain portions of the income, you are not going to qualify for any mortgage, let alone a million-dollar mortgage, so it’s very important to be upfront before you make an offer," Rosen says.

 You'll also need to consider how you use money from your business account.
 Rosen says if the down payment is coming out of a business account the lender is going to want to know whether that affects your business.
 "In those cases, we’ll want certified public accountant letters stating the use of business funds will not negatively impact the business," he says.

 There are so many different types of self-employment, it's worth finding someone within the bank you are using who is well versed in your type of self employment.
 "No two snowflakes are alike and you have to look at each person individually," Rosen says.

 A co-signatory option

 You might want to consider having a co-signatory—in mortgage speak this is a non-occupant co-borrower.
 Rosen says this option is often a route for young people who are starting out, don't have multiple years of employment behind them and have a parent who has a strong financial profile who can help.

 The co-signatory "can use their income and assets to help qualify a borrower that might not otherwise get a loan," Rosen says.

 If you are self-employed and are in the fortunate position of having lots of money in the bank, you may be able to get a mortgage even if your business shows losses.
 Rosen says a bank can calculate income by asset depletion.

 "We can create an income figure from your asset portfolio.
-Ultra high net-worth who are self-employed can qualify, where others with lesser liquid assets might not be able to qualify," he says.
+The ultra high net-worth who are self-employed can qualify, where others with lesser liquid assets might not be able to," he says.